ChristophKin/master_kin/README.md

 You can control the quadruped robot using "WASD, Q and E" keyboard commands.
 Change the run_sim.sh file for Unitree Go1 or Go2 and different environments.

+With the repo https://github.com/ChristophKin/ros2_pointcloud_processor/tree/main can the published PointCloud be modified, to fit the PointXYZIRC type which Autoware needs.

 ## Select custom env